The main difference between colon and rectal cancer is whether cancer polyps first form in the colon or the rectum.

 A colonoscopy is a standard screening test that both women and men should have starting at

-For women at increased risk for colon cancer, screening colonoscopies should start at age 45.
+For women at increased risk for colon cancer, you doctor may recommend starting screening earlier.

 If no polyps are found during a colonoscopy, then colonoscopies should continue every 10 years.
-If one or more polyps are found, even if they’re benign, then screenings should be done every 5 years.
+If one or more polyps are found, you’re doctor may recommend screening again earlier depending on your risk factors.

-However, the guidelines for screenings change occasionally, so be sure to talk with your doctor about your risks and how often you should have a colonoscopy.
+However, the guidelines for screenings change occasionally and there are sometimes differing recommendations between experts, so be sure to talk with your doctor about your risks and how often you should have a colonoscopy.

 There are three main types of colon cancer treatment: